From Types to Traits

 Thus, the relations among traits derived from ratings parallels the conceptual similarities among these adjectives, which is as it should be if our language means anything at all.
 Nevertheless, as Goldberg (1981) points out, a circumplex is a two-dimensional space, so Wiggins' list of eight traits actually resolves to two, affiliation (love) and power (status) -- or, as Wiggins himself noted (see the Lecture Supplement on "Psychological Development", the stereotypical Western gender-roles of agency and communion.
 Therefore, Wiggins' circumplex simultaneously incorporates two levels of description: a very economical but somewhat impoverished two- factor structure, and a rather more rich but still highly organized eight- factor one.

-was an extension or earlier work by Timothy Leary (1957) --
+an extension or earlier work by Timothy Leary (1957) -- yes,

-yes, the same Timothy Leary who advised people to "Turn On,
+the same Timothy Leary who advised people to "Turn On, Tune

 traits continues apace.
 The chief product of this work is